tudorz23/ServerClientApp/readme.md

 also takes wildcards into consideration.
 * If the client receives an `exit` message from stdin, it automatically sends a message to each connected subscriber to announce the exiting, then frees all the resources and closes.
-All the clients to the same thing.
+All the clients must also close.

 ---